mahmoudsallem/Search-agent/README.md

 Before you begin, ensure you have the following prerequisites:

 - Docker installed on your machine.
 You can download Docker from [here](https://www.docker.com/get-started).
-- A dataset file (e.g., CSV, JSON) containing the data you want to search.
 - A Streamlit application file (e.g., `main.py`) with the search agent logic implemented.
 - A `requirements.txt` file listing all the Python packages required by your application.